-Trying to figure out the best airbrushes to buy can be somewhat of a headache especially for beginners.
-In this article, you will learn some basic techniques for beginners and find reviews to better understand the world of airbrushes.
+Trying to figure out the best airbrush for beginners to buy?
+This can be somewhat of a headache, especially if you are just starting out.
+In this article, you will learn some basic techniques and find reviews to better understand the world of airbrushes.

 Learning to use an airbrush requires patience and practice.
 Getting a smooth crisp line can be challenging in the beginning.
 I recommend a single action trigger if you are new to airbrushing.
 This helps to shorten the learning curve.